BrianYang2013/JHU_AI_Journey/03 - EN.605.202 Data Structures/README.md

 - All activities get recorded.
 Scott knows that I start honor pledge 2 weeks before the course.

 2021-09-14 W03 Reflect

 - For W02, I think I spent 10 hours per weekend and most of the night, so 30+ hours.
 - Surprise to see I get full credit from the HW1.
 After some fun testing which waste a few points, now I am above median on all category now.
 - Haven't start lab yet, need to catch up.
 It will due on Module 5 but some early work can start now.
+- 9/19, finished everything in W03.
+Cool, I catch up with the schedule.
+I need to start lab 0 and lab 1.
+- From the lecture, I can see our professor really really love recursion.
+She spent half of the video talking about 2 real recursion languages.
+So when I was taking the ugly multiply words selection problem, I started with some reasonable results.
+But I decided to spend my last 5 minutes double-checking the lecture and what she said—a strange choice of the words, but Bingo, no issues.

 # Areas to improve